-Technical Panel and Judges: c) One jump combination consisting of two double jumps or one double and one triple jump, the second jump must be double or triple Toe loop (for season 2024/25), both jumps may not repeat jump a) or b).
-If the skater performs Loop as second jump, this jump will receive and judges final GOE must be -5.
+Technical Panel and Judges: c) One jump combination consisting of two double jumps or one double and one triple jump, the second jump must be double or triple Loop (for season 2025/26), both jumps may not repeat jump a) or b).
+If the skater performs Toe loop as second jump, this jump will receive and judges final GOE must be -5.

 Technical Panel: f) One step sequence fully utilizing the ice surface.
-For feature 4) Two combinations of 3 difficult turns on different feet: the combinations must include forward outside rocker and backward inside loop (for season 2024/25), they can be in the same combination or one in the first and the other in the second.
+For feature 4) Two combinations of 3 difficult turns on different feet: the combinations must include forward inside bracket and backward outside counter (for season 2025/26), they can be in the same combination or one in the first and the other in the second.
 The order of the turns is free.
 Only one difficult turn may be repeated once in the two combinations.
 At least 2 difficult turns and steps must be executed on clean edges for Level basic.